85% of sector experts believe capabilities for Flow Management will be "must-haves" when switching ITSM tool. Here's what it is and why it's needed.

 Experience Management's biggest challenge?

-In fact, when unmanaged tickets receive managerial focus, or if the use of "on-hold" is prohibited to encourage improved ticket management, a drive to meet SLA's and keep ticket volume down leads to substantially increased service failure where "my ticket was not solved".
+In fact, when unmanaged tickets receive managerial focus, or if the use of "on-hold" is prohibited to encourage improved ticket management, a drive to meet SLAs and keep ticket volume down leads to substantially increased service failure where "my ticket was not solved".
 It's a fact shown in global benchmark data produced by HappySignals.

 Equally as striking, benchmark data shows that timeliness falls short in 10% of all tickets, and over half of these turn bad.
-More than three quarters of support tickets are completed straight-away (timeliness is mainly good), so the balance is this...
+More than three quarters of support tickets are completed straight-away (timeliness and experience is mainly good), so the balance is this...

 This level of weak support has persisted over the years.
 When ITXM is introduced, the only change is that the rise in "my ticket was not solved" replaces completion taking too long: service failure is more prolific instead.